-- Rule 3-3: For the first 3 months of 2016, pay for day-to-day spending with cash only.
+- Rule 3-3: For the first 3 months of this year, pay for day-to-day spending with cash only.
 Take out a set amount on your pay-day, and use that for discretionary spending only.
 Can you live on cash alone for 3 months?
 Yes, it is easy to cheat on this one, but, you are only cheating yourself.

 Some simple other rules of 3 you can follow in life

 - If you go to a conference, or workshop find 3 things that you thought were good, and try to do it.
 Even if all you do is find 3 good points, you have succeeded.

 - Plan your financial year in 3 month stints, and see what you did right and wrong at the end of each.